 Titre testing can be used to determine the effectiveness of a vaccine or the presence of any natural immunity toward disease in your pet.

 If your cat or dog is suffering from periodontal disease, much of this damage occurs below the gum line where it can't be easily seen.
-Digital dental X-Rays help our veterinarians assess your pet's oral health.
+Digital dental X-rays help our veterinarians assess your pet's oral health.

-Digital X-Rays are safer for your pet.
+Digital X-rays are safer for your pet.
 They allow our team of veterinary professionals to examine the roots, bones and internal anatomy of your cat or dog's teeth.

-With digital X-Rays, the risk of radiation exposure for your pet is significantly lower than with traditional X-Ray technology.
+With digital X-rays, the risk of radiation exposure for your pet is significantly lower than with traditional X-ray technology.
 We can see below the surface of your pet's gum line to fully evaluate each tooth.

-This technology allows your Millbrook vet to see results immediately, then project them onto a computer screen to review.
+This technology allows your Millbrook vet to see results immediately, and then project them onto a computer screen to review.

 Millbrook Valley Animal Hospital is accepting new patients!
 Our experienced vets are passionate about the health of Millbrook companion animals.
 Get in touch today to book your pet's first appointment.